muppin/mastering-DevOps/Interview Questions/Ayushi.md

   - how will you delete container and remove associated image- docker stop, remove container then rmi (remove image)
   - A pod is having 20GB of PV and pods claim also 20 GB.
 Space is exhausted.
 What will happen to pod?
   - What is OOM error?
-  - Difference between limit and resource?
+  - Difference between limit and request?
   - Difference between Scripted and declarative pipeline?
   - What is VPC?
   - What are the components of VPC?